 May contain errors — check source documents for definitive information.

-The Bill would create a national register of Green Belt land in England and restrict how local councils can remove land from the Green Belt.
-It would also set rules for how any land that is removed from the Green Belt can be developed in the future.
-The Bill is being debated in the House of Commons, sponsored by Sir Christopher Chope, and is currently at the 2nd reading stage.
+The Green Belt (Protection) Bill would establish a national register of Green Belt land across England and tighten limits on planning authorities’ ability to de-designate Green Belt land.
+It would also set out rules for how land that loses Green Belt status can be developed in the future.
+The bill is currently at the second reading in the House of Commons.

 Generated 21 February 2026